Designing a business presentation is a tough task. The formidable choice of software doesn’t make it any easier.

 What is Prezi anyway?
 It’s a rather young (compared to PowerPoint) piece of software, which takes an innovative approach to presentation making.

-Instead of using slides everyone is used to, Prezi created a large canvas filled with points, each of which can be zoomed in to.
-Prezi platform supports text, images, and videos.
+Instead of using slides, which everyone is used to, Prezi created a large canvas filled with points, each of which can be zoomed in on.
+The Prezi platform supports text, images, and videos.

-For presentations makers, who haven’t had experience with Prezi, the platform offers a formidable choice of templates.
+For presentation makers, who haven’t had experience with Prezi, the platform offers a formidable choice of templates.
 Even though they aren’t highly customizable, they are suitable for a wide variety of purposes.

-Prezi has a drag and drop interface, which isn’t as easy to work with as PowerPoint but could be preferable as soon as you get used to the idea.
-Prezi is the king of diagrams, graphs, and other visual ways to present information.
+Prezi has a drag-and-drop interface, which isn’t as easy to work with as PowerPoint but could be preferable as soon as you get used to the idea.
+It is the king of diagrams, graphs, and other visual ways to present information.

 Prezi allows storing presentations on the cloud so different users can access the presentation simultaneously for editing or for watching.